Japan's Culinary Obsession

 熟れ寿司, "matured sushi" is a traditional form of fermented sushi believed to be the earliest form of sushi to appear in Japan and noted in 10th century texts, thought that this combination of fish pickled with rice and salt was a way to preserve fish.
 The most popular narezushi is from the Shiga Prefecture and is called funazushi, prepared with carp (nigorobuna) from Lake Biwa.
 The dish is time-consuming to make and is considered a delicacy.

-握り寿司, "hand-pressed sushi" is another common form of sushi developed in Tokyo during the 1800s.
-It is formed of an oblong mound of sushi rice that the chef presses into a small rectangular square between the palms of the hands, usually with a bit of wasabi, and a topping (the neta) draped over it.
+握り寿司, or "hand-pressed sushi" is another very common form of sushi developed in Tokyo during the 1800s.
+It is most recognizable to non-Japanese along with makizushi (suchi rolls), formed of an oblong mound of sushi rice that the chef presses into a small rectangular square between the palms of the hands, usually with a bit of wasabi, and a topping (the neta) draped over it.
+Note that in Japan, nigiri is eaten as is (and not adding wasabi and certainly not soy sauce, as your chef has prepared it ready to eat).
+Eat nigiri whole, with your fingers.
+If you are taking a sushi making class during your time in Tokyo (highly recommended), this is the type of sushi you will be creating along with makizushi (above)

 Gunkanmaki